firefoxos-gamedev/book/front.md

 **This is a work in progress.
 You're handling an early release of an unfinished book.**

 Pick a bucket of LEGO pieces and throw them randomly on the floor.
-Now blindfold yourself and spin 20 times and start walking around.
-This is the type of danger you're facing here.
+Now, blindfold yourself, spin 20 times and start walking around.
+This is the kind of danger you're facing here.
 Content will change and feedback is more than welcome.

 This release is so early that its 5:15 AM in here and I am still writing...

-You've been warned.
+**You've been warned!**

 ## Acknowledgments